 For the purposes of section 45(1) the following requirements are prescribed for the grant of an owner-builder approval —

-(a) if the owner-builder work relates to a detached house or Class 10 building — the applicant intends to reside on the land on which the owner-builder work is to be carried out when the work is completed;
+(a) if the owner-builder work relates to a detached house — the applicant intends to reside on the land on which the owner-builder work is to be carried out when the work is completed;

-(b) if the owner-builder work relates to a small commercial building — the applicant intends to occupy or use the land on which the owner-builder work is to be carried out when the work is completed.
+(b) if the owner-builder work relates to a Class 10 building or a small commercial building — the applicant intends to occupy or use the land on which the owner-builder work is to be carried out when the work is completed.

+[Regulation 25 amended in Gazette 31 Jan 2012 p.
+596.]

 26. Conditions on owner-builder approvals

 An owner-builder approval is subject to the condition that, if any part of the owner-builder work to which the approval relates must be carried out by a person registered under another written law, the owner-builder must take all reasonable steps to ensure that the work is carried out by a person who is so registered.